iainp101/nuke_python_snippets/README.md

             subprocess.Popen(cmd, shell=True)
 ```

-### Set what Read nodes should when there are missing frames
+### Set what Read nodes should do when there are missing frames
 ```
 def set_missing_frames():
     selected_nodes = nuke.selectedNodes()